 Consequently, the fear and anxiety of math and their math performance hinders their ability to acquire basic math skills, possibly leading to an adulthood of financial devastation.
 Not everyone will need to know how to do algebra or calculus, but basic math is important for almost everyone.

 Yet, for years, high demand professions such as licensed vocational nurses, dental hygienists, or ultrasound technicians have not required intensive algebra skills.
-This realization of the current job market has community college educators questioning the necessity of their current "one-size-fits-all" model.
-Thankfully, these students are now being offered preventive and alternative class options.
+This realization of the current job market has community college educators questioning the necessity of their current "one-size-fits-all" model in the form of general education.

 Our simple online analysis will help you get to the core of the problem and find the right solution for you.

 Understanding how to help someone with a learning difficulty starts with understanding which micro-skills are affected.
 When you learn which of the micro-skills is the problem, you will then be on your way to solving it.